edwardlavender/flapper/README.md

 the inferring patterns of space use.

 <img src="vignettes/readme_flapper_family_implementation.png"/> *The
-\`flapper’ family of algorithms.
-The acoustic-container depth-contour (ACDC) branch utilises acoustic and/or archival data to map the possible locations of an animal through time.
-The particle filtering (PF) branch refines these maps via the implementation of a particle simulation and filtering approach for the reconstruction of possible movement paths.*
+‘flapper’ family of algorithms.
+The acoustic-container (AC) branch utilises acoustic data (and/or ancillary information) to reconstruct the set of possible locations for an individual through time.
+The particle filtering (PF) branch refines this set via the implementation of a particle simulation and filtering approach for the reconstruction of possible movement paths.*

 ### AC/DC branch algorithms